 - Find a location clear of plumbing, electrical and other obstructions.
 If you have stud construction choose a spot against one stud when possible.

-- Use the rough cut out dimensions from the chart to mark out the rough opening in the wall.
+- Use the included cutout template to mark out the rough opening in the wall.
 Make sure your lines are level.
 This cut out will leave space for the included tunnel material.

 Step 3 Make the Rough Cutout

 - Cut through your wall with the appropriate tools.